Best Oils for the Keto Diet

-Heart-healthy, all-natural and packed with a healthy dosage of essential fatty acids, sesame oil is a seed oil with a rich, smooth flavor, and a nutty aroma.
+A healthy dosage of essential fatty acids, sesame oil is a seed oil with a rich, smooth flavor, and a nutty aroma.
 This oil has a medium-high smoke point, meaning it can reach relatively high temperatures before beginning to burn and smoke.
-When oil starts to burn at its smoke point, the nutrients in the oil are degrading.
+When oil starts to burn at its smoke point, the nutrients in the oil degrade.
 It is important to pay attention to the smoke point and proper usage of each kind of oil to make sure you are not only getting the proper nutrients from both your oil and your food but also avoiding the inflammation degraded oils can trigger within the body.

 2. Avocado Oil

 High in both monounsaturated fats and antioxidants, avocado oil is a mild, versatile vegetable oil with an extra healthy dose of vitamins A, E and D, as well as proteins and potassium.
 Not only does this oil deliver a hearty amount of fatty acids beneficial to your keto diet, but it also enhances nutrient absorption and helps promote better cholesterol levels.
 With an incredibly high smoke point, avocado oil is ideal for cooking in almost any style, including frying, grilling, roasting, sauteing, and searing.
 You can also use it for cold cooking purposes like marinades, dressings, or dips.

 Extracted from the fruit of coconut palm trees, coconut oil is a keto-friendly cooking oil high in saturated fat and of a similar consistency to butter.
 Its medium-chain triglycerides help speed up the metabolism and induce ketosis in moderate doses.
 Coconut oil also has a relatively high smoke point, making it ideal for sauteing, frying, roasting, and baking keto foods as a substitute for butter.